-Read our best luxury travel tips from twenty years of luxury travel.
+Read our best luxury travel tips from twenty-one years of luxury travel together.
 When you’re paying hard-earned dollars for luxurious travel experiences, you need tips for getting the most for your money.
 That’s what this article is all about.

 It’s no secret that Alan and I prefer luxury travel—on the ocean, in the air and on land.
 While we don’t mind paying for that luxury, like any smart traveler, we want to stretch our travel dollars as far as they can go.